Shepherd Developments & Trafford Council

 The 3 office wings are 15 metres wide allowing for good natural daylight and the integration of natural ventilation.
 This highly sustainable strategy is further supported through the use of active chilled beams combined with an exposed concrete frame to create a low energy strategy during times when cooling is required.

-As part of the refurbishment we undertook for Trafford Council of their Grade II listed Trafford Town Hall, a project was commissioned to refurbish the original council debating chamber.
+As part of the refurbishment of the original Town Hall building, we were commissioned to refurbish the original council debating chamber.

 Our proposals answer the functional requirements whilst preserving and distilling the unique character of the space.
 Capacity is increased through new seat and desk design and improved access.
 The environmental systems and air quality were improved with fresh air discretely supplied through new floor void plenums and extraction taken through existing grilles in the domed ceiling.
 IT facilities for voting, screens and improved lighting were sensitively integrated to provide a state of the art facility to support the democratic process.